 Protein is made of a combination of 22 amino acids (both essential and nonessential) and makes up your muscles, skin, hair, nails, eyes, and internal organs.
 Your body can make nonessential amino acids, but you need to get essential amino acids from the foods you eat.

-You can categorize Protein in many ways.
-WAG members and coaches find it helpful to organize protein by leanness (how much fat there is in a set serving size).
+Protein can be categorized in many ways.
+WAG members and coaches find it helpful to organize it by leanness (how much fat there is in a set serving size).

 (Do you prefer to eat vegan?
 HERE are some vegan-specific protein ideas!)